Here are all the best iPad trade in values after new iPad mini launch

-In case you missed it, the new iPad 9 and iPad mini have arrived, and while the iPad mini is definitely the more exciting of the two (and arguably the most exciting launch of the week), both are great upgrades for most!
+The new iPad 9 and iPad mini have arrived (and you can find an initial look at reviews for them here and here, respectively).
+Both are great upgrades for anyone looking for a new iPad.
 We’re always trying to keep you updated on all the best iPhone, iPad, and MacBook trade in deals every month, and here’s what we’re finding for trade in values for iPads in the wake of the announcement.

 Upgrading your iPad can be tough if you don’t know where to start.
 There are lots of questions: Do you want to sell it yourself?
 Trade it in with a third party service?
 Trade it in with Apple?
 We’ll help demystify the process.
 For one, you can check out our full trade in guide for the iPad, which lays out all your basic options for selling/trading in your device and upgrading.